Title: Distinguished Professor Emeritus

 Myron Aronoff, Distinguished Professor Emeritus at Rutgers, The State University of New Jersey, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in political science, anthropology, and Jewish studies.

 From 1969 to 1977, Dr. Aronoff worked as a lecturer and associate professor at Tel Aviv University in Israel.
 He returned to the United States and started his career as an associate professor at Rutgers, The State University of New Jersey, serving as the chairman of the department of political science in the Livingston College from 1979 to 1982.
 In 1981, Dr. Aronoff rose to the rank of full professor of political science, and in 1982, he became a professor in the graduate program of anthropology.
 Throughout his career at Rutgers, he held multiple administrative roles, including serving as chair of the department of political science from 1988 to 1991, and in 1999, he achieved the rank of distinguished professor.
-He served as a visiting professor to multiple institutions, including the University of Cape Town in South Africa and the University of Michigan, and since 2007, Dr. Aronoff has held the designation of distinguished professor emeritus at Rutgers.
+He served as a visiting professor to multiple institutions, including the University of Cape Town in South Africa and the University of Michigan.
+Dr. Aronoff served twice as a Fellow in Residence at the Netherlands Institute for Advanced Studies in the Humanities and Social Sciences and since 2007, Dr. Aronoff has held the designation of distinguished professor emeritus at Rutgers.
 He has been recognized with myriad awards, and is proudest of receiving a Lifetime Achievement Award for Outstanding Contribution to Israel Studies from the Association for Israel Studies in 2014.
 As a further testament to his success, experience, and stature, Dr. Aronoff has been featured in multiple editions of Who’s Who in the East and Who’s Who in America.